Applications for our Community Fellows Program will be considered on a rolling basis.

 - Get paid: Fellows receive a $3,000 stipend ($1,500 in each half)

 - Be a Christian under the age of 35 and support the mission of YECA

 - Remain rooted in the local community you serve for the duration of the fellowship

-- Participate in the online training retreat in April (date to be determined by fellows’ availability)
+- Participate in the online training retreat (date to be determined by fellows’ availability)

 - Work with YECA staff and other Fellows to create a plan for engaging your church, neighborhood and/or broader community